-Upon completion of each 200-level course in Core 1, you must submit the validation form in order to receive credit.
+Upon completion of each Core 1 course, you must submit the validation form in order to receive credit.
 You will find the form and directions for completing it on the home page of each course following the final exam.

 When you submit the validation form, we then confirm that you have completed all course requirements, and we record the validation in your transcript.
 At that time, you can also print a completion certificate for your records.